In this blog I am sharing some of the best tourist places in Himachal Pradesh – offbeat and popular both, including some

 The best way to explore Spiti is by planning a self-driven road trip.
 Visit Spiti Valley in summer and visit Spiti Valley in winter to experience two very different sides of it.

 Next in this list of top popular places to visit in Himachal Pradesh is the town of Manali.
 And Manali gets the much-deserved place for the variety of experiences it offers.

 From a rich backpacking scene to adventure activities, and nature parks to coffee shops, Manali has something for everyone.
 Here, you can find a 300 Rupee per night backpacking hostel, and then seemingly next door, you will find a luxury resort charging 10 thousand Rupees per night.

 Check this blog on top hostels in Manali, if you are travelling Himachal Pradesh on a budget.

 According to this article on TOI, Manali got nearly 40 Lakh tourists in 2017 (consider more numbers in 2018 and 2019).
-Now, if we compare this number with Himachal Pradesh’s total tourists in 2019, that according to this report was nearly 1.70 crore, we get an idea about the popularity of Manali.
+Now, if we compare this number with the state’s total number of tourists in 2019, that according to this report was nearly 1.70 crore, we get an idea about the popularity of Manali.
 No wonder, Manali is one of the top tourist destinations in Himachal Pradesh.